Westworld (TV series): Title sequence

 The sequence commences with the rib cage of a horse, along with a set of hosts manufactured by industrial robots.
 The skeletal horse is shown in mid-gallop to subvert the iconography of such a depiction.
 As for Clair's efforts in exposing the Western landscapes in connection with a world of robotics, he thought it sensible that it be done inside a single eye; craters and valleys are formed as the simulacrum of an iris.

 The second season introduces a new title sequence.
 Several elements from the original title sequence are changed, including the images of a horse, now replaced with a bison.
 Other new images in the title sequence include the Man in Black's black hat, a mother cradling her child (evocative of Maeve), and a blonde woman's hair being fabricated (representing Dolores).
 Ramin Djawadi's score stays the same, with the images of the player piano intact.

+A new title sequence is introduced in the third season, which evokes more technological themes.
+The bison is now replaced with an eagle, which is flying into a plane engine slowly turning into a pink sun that is causing the eagle's skin to deteriorate.
+The background has also changed from the black-and-white colors to a brighter, more colorful tone.
+It also showcases orbs that form into the appearance of a city, the two reflections of a Host converging together and opening their robotic faces, and a drone Host being created and put into a bath of red liquid (presumably blood).
+Like the other sequences, this one continues to keep Djawadi's score and the piano player images, with the sole exception of the background being pink.

 Music

-Original music for the series is composed by Ramin Djawadi, who also worked with showrunner Nolan on Person of Interest.
+Original music for the series was composed by Ramin Djawadi, who also worked with showrunner Nolan on Person of Interest.
 The main theme blends the use of bass notes, light arpeggios and melody, all of which complement the idea of an amusement park.
 The first season soundtrack was released on December 5, 2016.

 The series prominently features a number of re-workings of popular songs for player piano and strings, among them Kanye West's "Runaway", Radiohead's "No Surprises", "Fake Plastic Trees", "Motion Picture Soundtrack" and "Exit Music (For a Film)"; Soundgarden's "Black Hole Sun"; The Rolling Stones' "Paint It Black"; "Pine Apple Rag" and "Peacherine Rag" by Scott Joplin; Claude Debussy's "Reverie for piano, L.68"; "A Forest" by The Cure; The Animals' version of "The House of the Rising Sun"; Amy Winehouse's "Back to Black", and Nine Inch Nails' "Something I Can Never Have".
 Licensing costs ranged from $15,000 to $55,000.

 Djawadi said of the series' use of modern songs: "Westworld has an anachronistic feel to it, it's a Western theme park, and yet it has robots in it, so why not have modern songs?
 And that's a metaphor in itself, wrapped up in the overall theme of the show", but credited Nolan with the idea.